annzzu/AZMovie/README.md

 ## Inspiration

-This is project is a movie app, to watching your favorite series and movies with subtitles without any adds, for full comfort.
+This is project is a movie app, to watching your favorite series and movies with subtitles without any ads, for full comfort.